iidb/wing-docs/docs/p2/part2.md

 hashjoin_plan->right_hash_exprs_ = /* hash key of probe table (right) */
 ```

-For the project plan node, you do not need to create a new one because it is at root.
+For the project plan node, you do not need to create a new one because it is the root.
 You need to point its child to a new join plan node.
-Do not forget to assign the DP result (i.e. $f(\text{all tables in query})$) to the `cost_` field of the root plan node, it will be used in test.
-You do not need do anything for sequential scan node (predicate has been pushed down).
+Do not forget to assign the DP result (i.e. $f(\text{all tables in query})$) to the `cost_` field of the root plan node, it will be used in tests.
+You do not need to do anything for sequential scan node (predicate has been pushed down).

 ## Cost function